Ivo-Balbaert/The_Way_to_Mojo/book/10_Standard_library_Examples.md

 time_function() (used in line 3) tells you how long it takes (in nanoseconds) for a function closure to execute: pass in a nested function (also known as a closure that takes no arguments and returns None as a parameter), to time a function for example sleep1ms.

 ## 10.8 Vectors from the module utils.vector
+(??
+Table schema with properties ?)

+InlinedFixedVector: small-vector optimization
+UnsafeFixedVector: fixed-capacity vector without bounds checks
+DynamicVector: dynamic resizing vector

 ### 10.8.1 DynamicVector
 (see also § 4.2.1, 4.5, 7.9.2)
-This is a dynamically-allocated vector.
+This Vector type dynamically allocates memory to store elements.
-It supports pushing and popping from the back resizing the underlying storage as needed.
+It supports pushing and popping from the back, resizing the underlying storage to accommodate more elements as needed.

 See `dynamicvector1.mojo`:
 ```mojo